Teleport User Manual

 In this document you will learn how to:

-- Log into interactive shell on remote cluster nodes.
+- Log into an interactive shell on remote cluster nodes.

 - Copy files to and from cluster nodes.

 - Connect to SSH clusters behind firewalls without any open ports, using SSH reverse tunnels.

 - Explore a cluster and execute commands on specific nodes in a cluster.

 - Share interactive shell sessions with colleagues or join someone else's session.

 - Replay recorded interactive sessions.

 In addition to this document, you can always simply type

 tsh into your